evildmp/conference-handbook/handbook/essentials/insurance.rst

 Imagine the worst-case scenario: that everyone has turned up in your city ready for your conference, and for whatever reason, there is no conference.
 Perhaps the venue has burned down overnight.
 Perhaps everyone on the committee has fallen too ill to work.
-Perhaps there's an armed siege taking place on that side of town.
+Perhaps there's an armed seige taking place on that side of town.

 It doesn't have to be anything dramatic: a broken sewer pipe can do the job just as well as devasting conflagration.